About Club Volleyball

 Please review the Frequently Asking Questions below.

-• Athletes are permitted to try out for multiple clubs in any area (there is no residency rule), however, once an athlete formally commits to a club, that athlete may no longer attend tryouts or tryout clinics with other clubs.
+• Athletes are permitted to try out for multiple clubs in any area (there is no residency rule), however, once an athlete formally commits to a club, that athlete may no longer attend tryouts or ID clinics with other clubs.

 • Tryouts fees apply and will be announced with the tryout schedule.